dprojects/getDimensions/Docs/README.md

 ### Toggle Visibility

-* Search "Toggle Visibility Feature" part in the "default settings" section in the macro code.
+* Search `Toggle Visibility Feature` part in the `default settings` section in the macro code.
-* Set "sTVF" variable to "on".
+* Set `sTVF` variable to `on`.
 * Now You can create any report You want just by toggle visibility items or group of items.

     ![tvf001](https://raw.githubusercontent.com/dprojects/getDimensions/master/Screenshots/tvf001.png)

     ![tvf002](https://raw.githubusercontent.com/dprojects/getDimensions/master/Screenshots/tvf002.png)

-* You can generate different reports at the same furniture project.
-Just rename the TechDraw page "toPrint" to store it and prevent from overwrite.
+    **Note:** You can generate different reports at the same furniture project.
+Just rename the TechDraw page `toPrint` to store it and prevent it from an overwrite.

 ### Group objects

-* Search "Label Type Feature" part in the "default settings" section in the macro code.
+* Search `Label Type Feature` part in the `default settings` section in the macro code.
-* Set "sLTF" variable to exact value You want.
+* Set `sLTF` variable to the exact value You want.

 #### Name report

-* To create list of names just set "sLTF" variable to "n" and run macro:
+* To create list of names just set `sLTF` variable to `n` and run macro:

     ![ltf001](https://raw.githubusercontent.com/dprojects/getDimensions/master/Screenshots/ltf001.png)